FarronF/limerick-council-meetings/meetings/2023/05/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 3rd May 2023.md

 Dore’s Cross and are currently developing a feasibility report for submission to TII.
 This

-feasibility report will look at a number of potential improvements at the junction and aim--- 8
+feasibility report will look at a number of potential improvements at the junction and aim
+---
+8

 to identify a preferred option.
 Assuming this report is accepted by TII, we will then